CptPirx/AURSAD/README.md

-# URdata
+# AURSAD
-A python library for the UR Screwdriver dataset as described in [link].
+A python library for the AURSAD dataset as described in [link].

-The UR-data library contains several useful functionalities for preprocessing the dataset for ML applications:
+The library contains several useful functionalities for preprocessing the dataset for ML applications:
 * Creating numpy training and test datasets for sampled data
 * Creating a [Keras TimeSeries generators](https://www.tensorflow.org/api_docs/python/tf/keras/preprocessing/sequence/TimeseriesGenerator)
   for sliding window data